As a general policy, we do not obtain and give away peoples' passwords, for these reasons:

-If you are committed to seeking justice, then we suggest you go to a firm like Quantico, Ltd., formerly the Bangkok branch of the multinational firm Pinkerton Consulting and Investigative Services, at www.QuanticoLtd.com and talk with its longtime Managing Director, Mr. Rusty Lerner, who we've known since 1995.
-In Bangkok, they are located in the Sarasin Building on Surasak Rd. near the Surasak Skytrain station.
-(Surasak Rd. goes between Sathorn and Silom.)
-It's just a couple of short blocks from the elevated expressway, near the Holiday Inn on Silom.
-Ring them at (+66-2) 236-8831 for an appointment.
+If you are committed to seeking justice, then we suggest you go to a Bangkok firm like Verisec, Ltd. (previously Quantico, Ltd., and headed by the former Managing Director of the Bangkok branch of the multinational firm Pinkerton Consulting and Investigative Services), at www.VerisecLtd.com and talk with its Managing Director, Mr. Rusty Lerner, who we've known since 1995.
+In Bangkok, they are located at All Seasons Place (on Wireless Road near major embassies), but of course make an appointment in advance.

 We will not help copycats, ripoff artists or the like, nor do we circulate in those kinds of peer groups / reference groups.
 We honor entrepreneurs and institutions which honor creative people, work hard for what they've got, and care about others.